GodNooNoo/TrimpsModLoader/README.md

 Install [Tampermonkey](https://www.tampermonkey.net/) or similar.

 Step 2:
-Click this link https://github.com/GodNooNoo/TrimpsModLoader/blob/main/tampermonkey.user.js to install the script or copy the code from [here](https://github.com/GodNooNoo/TrimpsModLoader/blob/main/tampermonkey.js).
+Copy the code from [here](https://github.com/GodNooNoo/TrimpsModLoader/blob/main/tampermonkey.js) to a new user script in Tampermonkey.

 ### Steam